Simon Jimenez: Career

 In an interview with Kirkus, Jimenez described himself as a "lifelong science fiction fan".
 Among his influences are the science fiction works Hyperion Cantos by Dan Simmons, as well as the works of David Mitchell, Gabriel García Marquez, and Jennifer Egan.

 During his time at Emerson College, he began working on his first novel.
-His debut novel, The Vanished Birds, was published in 2020.
+His debut novel, The Vanished Birds, was published in 2020 from Titan Books.
 In 2021, Jimenez was nominated for the Astounding Award for Best New Writer.

+His second novel, The Spear Cuts Through Water, was published by Del Rey Books in 2022.
+The book received a starred review from Kirkus Reviews.
+It won a 2023 British Fantasy Award and 2023 Crawford Award.